gabriel-azion/doc-studies-mocks/plat-kit/devtools-ref.md

-# Azion Platform Kit Documentation
+# Azion Platform Kit

+<---Button que leva para o repo --->

 Azion Platform Kit is a front-end development kit designed for running a customized Azion Real-time Manager.
 This kit is built using Vue/Vite and incorporates the PrimeVue and Tailwind frameworks.